The professional coaching revolution: opportunities or risks?

 Professional coaching continues and accelerates its disruption:

-• An ever more detailed analysis of the data collected during coaching sessions for an increasingly precise follow-up of results and coaching campaigns.
+• An ever more detailed analysis of the data collected during coaching sessions for more and more accurate monitoring of results and coaching campaigns.

-• Enhanced professional coaching - associated with numerous contents, educational sheets, tests, exercises
+• Enhanced professional coaching - combined with numerous contents, educational sheets, tests, exercises

-More and more demanding clients in a changing coaching world
+More and more demanding clients in a coaching world that is changing

-Companies want to offer professional coaching to their Talents, not online training.
+Companies want to offer professional coaching to their Talents and not online training.

-The number of coaching platforms that are launched each year on the market is countless.
-With a large choice of coaches, a multitude of features and for some, promises of AI and revolutionary data analysis, it becomes difficult for an uninformed client to choose a platform adapted to his needs and offering truly professional coaching.
+There are countless coaching platforms that are launched on the market every year.
+With a wide choice of coaches, a multitude of functionalities and for some, the promise of revolutionary AI and data analysis, it becomes difficult for an uninformed client to choose a platform adapted to their needs and really offering professional coaching.

-The fact is that today, due to its recognized effectiveness, professional coaching is almost unanimously approved by large groups.
-As a result, a large number of HRD clients have developed a high level of demand for the coaching services offered on the market.
+The fact is that today, because of its recognized effectiveness, professional coaching is almost unanimously acclaimed by large groups.
+Consequently, a large number of DRH clients have developed a high demand for the coaching offers offered on the market.

-At Talentis, we notice that our HRD clients make the difference between real professional coaching offers and online training offers.
+At Talentis, we see that our HR customers make the difference between real professional coaching offers and online training offers.

-Indeed, through the use of coaching, they expect from their Talents, and from the selected coaches, a real in-depth work and not the implementation of an infantilizing system contented with "pushing" standardized contents for a "magic" progression.
+Indeed, through the use of coaching, they expect from their Talents, and from the selected coaches, real in-depth work and not the establishment of an infantilizing system that simply “pushes” standardized content for “magical” progress.

-The digitization of coaching enabled by the platforms brings many advantages such as a greater speed in the launch of coaching programs or a flexibility for the coachee in the choice of his coach and the date of his sessions.
-The analysis of collected data also allows companies to measure the effectiveness of coaching programs over time.
+The digitalization of coaching enabled by platforms brings many advantages such as greater speed in the launch of coaching programs or even flexibility for the coachee in choosing his coach and the date of his sessions.
+The analysis of the data collected also allows companies to measure the effectiveness of coaching programs over the long term.

-Nevertheless, digitization must remain at the service of coaching and not be used as window dressing to compensate for a possible lack of experience of the coaching team concerned for example.
+However, digitalization must remain at the service of coaching and not be used as a window dressing to compensate for a possible lack of experience on the part of the coaching team concerned, for example.

 Coachees looking for authentic dialogues with their coach

-Olivia Lalou, Executive Coach at Talentis:"The Talents we coach share with us the fact that they expect their coach to spend time in dialogue, fed by authentic feedbacks intended to help them progress".
+Olivia Lalou, Executive Coach at Talentis:”The Talents we support share with us the fact that they expect from their coach a real time of dialogue, nourished by authentic feedback intended to help them progress.“.

-The quality of the human relationship and the expertise of professional coaches is therefore a very widely shared requirement among coaching end-clients.
-At least as far as those we accompany at Talentis are concerned.
+The quality of the human relationship and the expertise of professional coaches is therefore a requirement that is very widely shared among coaching end customers.
+At least as far as those we support at Talentis are concerned.

-The risk in a five-star evaluation society," Olivia Lalou continues, "is to fall into a form of seduction where the coach will seek to obtain the maximum score at all costs.
-In my coaching practice, I make sure to keep a co-responsible relationship where the professional development of my client remains my sole objective. "
+The risk in a 5-star evaluation society, continues Olivia Lalou, is to fall into a form of seduction where the coach will seek at all costs to obtain the maximum score.
+In my coaching practice, I make sure to maintain a co-responsible relationship where the professional development of my client remains my sole objective.

-Between Artificial Intelligence (ChatGPT, Bots...), Datas and Virtual Reality, what is left of coaching considered as "traditional"?
-Should we be worried about these changes or do they open up new perspectives for a more efficient professional coaching?
+Between Artificial Intelligence (ChatGPT, Bots...), Data and Virtual Reality, what is left of coaching considered “traditional”?
+Should we be worried about these changes or do they open up perspectives for greater effectiveness of professional coaching?

-We are seeing a strong growth in the provision of combined Data / AI services to HRDs to track the evolution of coaching within their organization.
+We are seeing strong growth in the provision of combined Data/AI services to HR directors to monitor the evolution of coaching within their organization.

-What exactly does it involve?
-It consists of increasingly sophisticated reports that will provide HRDs with detailed information on :
+What exactly does that consist of?
+These are ever more sophisticated reports that will provide HR directors with detailed information on:

 • The nature of the coaching themes worked on

-• Recommendations of coaching or training offers to be pushed within the company
+• Recommendations for coaching or training offers to promote within the company

-Belinda MJ Brown, Executive Coach at Talentis:"There is a noble side to AI that notably allows coaches to obtain quality information on the populations they coach."
+Belinda MJ Brown, Executive Coach at Talentis:”There is a noble side of AI that allows coaches in particular to obtain quality information on the populations supported.

-Nevertheless, the advantages of this technology should not make us forget certain limitations.
+However, the advantages of this technology should not make us forget some limitations.

-For example, the temptation could be great, in an effort to democratize coaching to the extreme, to offer certain populations coaching in the form of AI and for others, considered more strategic, classic professional coaching.
+For example, there could be a great temptation, in order to democratize coaching to the extreme, to offer certain populations coaching in the form of AI and for others, considered more strategic, classical professional coaching.
 For some, a real human being, for others, a machine...

-The other risk we perceive is the breach of confidentiality of sessions.
-To enrich their AI, some solutions could resort to recording coaching sessions.
+The other risk we perceive is the violation of the confidentiality of the sessions.
+To enrich their AI, some solutions could use the recording of coaching sessions.
 This poses a serious ethical problem because professional coaching must imperatively guarantee total confidentiality of exchanges between the coach and his client.
-At Talentis we say yes to digitalization for a smoother coaching experience but no to the collection of data for questionable uses.
+At Talentis we say yes to digitalization for a smoother coaching experience but no to the collection of data for questionable purposes of use.

-The current challenges facing the coaching market are identical to those faced by a multitude of other sectors: what about the digitalization of tools and services to the maximum?
-If the advantages are numerous, they should not overshadow the question of the human aspect which remains essential.
-This is especially true for professional coaching, where the human relationship is a fundamental aspect for a guarantee of quality.
-In an increasingly digitalized world, technology must remain at the service of the human being and not the opposite.
-This is why at Talentis we attach great importance to the professionalism and experience of the professional coaches who join our community.
+The current challenges facing the coaching market are identical to those faced by a multitude of other sectors: what to think of the digitalization of tools and services as much as possible?
+While the advantages are numerous, they should not overshadow the human question, which remains essential.
+Even more so when it comes to professional coaching, where the human relationship is a fundamental aspect for a guarantee of quality.
+In an increasingly digitized world, technology must remain at the service of humans and not the other way around.
+That is why at Talentis we attach great importance to the professionalism and experience of professional coaches who join our community.

 Receive our white papers, event invitations and news